axiros/redis_auto_del/README.md

 Associates an existing key with the current client session.
 When the client disconnects they key gets automatically deleted.

-If the key is alreayd associated with a client, this association gets transfered to the current client calling the command.
+If the key is already associated with a client, this association gets transferred to the current client calling the command.

 If the key gets deleted / expired/ evicted the association is automaticlly cleared.